-Gray death is a powerfully fatal substance combining a variety of different drugs.
-The gray, chalky-like substance appears like “concrete mixing powder” or chunks.
+Gray Death is a powerfully fatal substance combining a variety of different drugs.
+The silvery, chalky-like substance can appear to resemble concrete mixing powder.
 Those taking it can find the drug in tablet or pill form.
 The drug cocktail is usually consumed by:

-Although the ingredients have varied based on different reports, it is comprised of several types of fatal opioids.
-Common ingredients in a batch include heroin, carfentanil, fentanyl, and U-47700.
-U-47700, called pink, is fatal and has killed 47 people in Texas in former years.
-Drugs like heroin, carfentanil and fentanyl are extremely addictive and harmful opioids that can cause fatal overdoses on their own.
+Although the ingredients have varied based on different reports, it is comprised of several types of fatal Opioids.
+Common ingredients in a batch include Heroin, Carfentanil, Fentanyl, and U-47700.
+U-47700, called Pink, is fatal and has killed at least 47 people in Texas.
+Drugs like Heroin, Carfentanil, and Fentanyl are extremely addictive and harmful Opioids that can cause fatal overdoses on their own.
 Mixing them together and including other chemicals only intensifies the effects and dangers of the substance.

 - OR -

 What’s in a batch of Gray Death can be unknown.
 A batch can contain Opioids, Stimulants, and other substances.
 If a batch contains Carfentanil—an elephant tranquilizer that is 100 times the potency of Fentanyl—this substance can increase the likelihood of a fatal overdose.
 Similarly, users can have a different experience based on what is in the batch.
 Someone expecting a more intense combination of drugs may be disappointed if they don’t suffer expected symptoms associated with extremely potent Opioids.

 Although Gray Death can be smoked, the harmful ingredients make it so lethal that some reports warn against touching the drug.
 Ingredients found in the drug, like Carfentanil, can cause death by being exposed to the skin or inhaled.
 Unfortunately, police who seize the drugs and EMT staff have to be careful not to touch batches of the drug; they can die or need medical attention due to exposure.